threefoldtecharchive/info_manual3/wiki/threefold_connect_wallet/readme.md

 ## Introduction

-The Threefold wallet allows you easy access to all TFT tokens stored on both the Stellar and the TFGrid network.
+The Threefold wallet allows you easy access to all TFT tokens stored on both Stellar and TFChain networks.

 ## Features